wp-plugins/custom-content-shortcode/readme.txt

-= Content layout =
+= Content views =
 <br />
-Here is an example of how these shortcodes can be used to create a content layout.
+Here is an example of how to create content views.

 1. Let's imagine a bicycle shop.
 We create a custom post type called *bicycle*, and add custom fields such as *model*, *price*, and *description*.
 1. Add all bicycles as new entries, with featured image and other info in the fields.